 What is it?
-Developed by the American Psychological Assocation, APA style is widely used, not only in the social science and management but also in the humanities and natural sciences.
+Developed by the American Psychological Association, APA style is widely used, not only in the social science and management but also in the humanities and natural sciences.

 How do I do it?
-There are two parts to APA citation: in-text reference and the list of reference at the end.
-See The Purdue Online Writing Lab (http://owl.english.purdue.edu/) for detailed guidelines.
+There are two parts to APA citation: in-text reference and the list of references at the end.
+See The Purdue Online Writing Lab for detailed guidelines.

 Don't forget - you must cite your source both 1.
 In-Text and in a 2.
 Reference List